 - 1. Stop medications that increase bleeding: Some anti-inflammatory medications may cause increased bleeding.
 Seven to 10 days before surgery, stop all anti-inflammatory medications such as:

 - Advil

 - Mobic

 - Aleve

 - Motrin

 - Diclofenac

 - Multivitamins

-- Glucosamine
+- GlucosamineNaproxen

-Naproxen

 - Herbal

 - Vitamin E

 - Supplements

 - Relafen

 - Ibuprofen

 - 2. Contact your prescribing physician: If you are on any of the following medications, please contact your prescribing physician for special instructions on stopping the medication.

 - Aspirin

 - Pradaxa

 - Coumadin

 - Xarelto

 - Eliquis

 - 3. Fill out the medication list: It's important for your care team to know what medications you are taking.
 Fill out this medication list three weeks before surgery.
 Bring this list to appointments so you can reference your complete medication list with your nurse or doctor.

+- 4. If you take a diabetic medication that is injected weekly, or any medications to support weight loss, please contact your surgeon as these may need to be stopped 3 - 7 days prior to the day of surgery depending on the type of medication.

+- 5. Stop all vitamins and herbal supplements 7 prior to surgery unless prescribed by your physician.